 - Blankets – try to have a couple

-Even with a flashlight, jumper cables, a shovel, an ice scraper, and all that extra food and water; keep in mind that driving in the winter is very treacherous.
+Even with a flashlight, jumper cables, a shovel, an ice scraper, and all that extra food and water; keep in mind that driving in the Winter is very treacherous.
 And even if you maintain control of your car, not everyone else will.
-So don’t ever lose your focus on the road (put down your phones), do everything slowly and gently.
+So don’t ever lose your focus on the road, do everything slowly and gently.
 Remember, in the snow, the tires are always just barely grabbing the road.
 Accelerate slowly and gently, turn slowly and gently, and brake slowly and gently.
 To do this, you have to anticipate turns and stops.
 That means what?
 Going slowly and leaving plenty of distance between you and other cars.
 Rapid movements lead to skids and loss of control.

-For more resources on driving safe this winter, check out the links below!
+For more resources on driving safe in the winter, check out the links below!